niteshwadhwa/UMLParser/README.md

 # UMLParser

-• Designed a UML Parser to Reverse Engineer the Java Code back to UML Class Diagrams
+• Designed a UML Parser to Reverse Engineer the Java Code back to UML Class Diagrams.
 • It generates UML Class Diagram in PNG, JPEG and PDF formats, which can be easily downloaded.

 Compiling Instructions: